You have the perfect location, menus are being developed and you have a great team, now time for the part everyone dreads.

 Before opening, get in touch with your local authority.
 They will be able to help you:

-- determine whether you need to register your food business, or apply for approval
+determine whether you need to register your food business, or apply for approval

-- to plan your business
+to plan your business

-- organise waste and recycling collection
+organise waste and recycling collection

-- get appropriate training and tools
+get appropriate training and tools

-Register your food business
+Register your food business.

-Registration applies to most types of food business, including catering businesses run from home and mobile or temporary premises, such as stalls and vans.
+Registration applies to most types of food businesses, including catering businesses run from home and mobile or temporary premises, such as stalls and vans.
 You should register your premises with the environmental health service at your local authority at least 28 days before opening – registration is free.
-If you have more than one premises, you will need to register all of them.
+If you have more than one premise, you will need to register all of them.
 You can register using the food business registration service on GOV.UK.